The name Cush in the Bible

 The ethnonym כושי occurs usually in plural (כושים), to indicate the people of Cush.
 The singular masculine form is ascribed to a messenger of king David's army, whom Joab sent to the king to tell of their victory over Absalom (2 Samuel 18:21).
 Another famous Biblical Cushite is the court official of Candace, queen of Cush, to whom Philip witnessed, although author Luke uses the word Αιθιοψ (Aithiops), from which comes our word Ethiopia (Acts 8:27).
 The Hebrew word for Cushite occurs also as the name Cushi.
 The feminine form כושית is applied only to the second wife of Moses (Numbers 12:1).

-The famous country Cush (and perhaps both of them) was named after the man Cush, the first son of Ham, son of Noah (Genesis 10:6).
+The land of Cush was named after the man Cush, the first son of Ham, son of Noah (Genesis 10:6).
 When Cush insults his father, Noah curses Cush' son Canaan and declares the latter a perpetual servant of his two uncles Shem and Japheth.

 Another Cush mentioned in the Bible is a Benjaminite.
 We don't know anything about this Cush, but he probably wasn't a very nice guy as king David dedicates one of his bitter psalms to him; Psalm 7, "A Shiggaion of David, which he sang to the Lord concerning Cush, a Benjaminite."